-If you also want to lose weight: 08:30 to 18:30 o'clock
+If you also want to lose weight: 11:30 to 21:30 o'clock

 With the so-called intermittent fasting (time-restricted eating), you try to limit your food intake to 10 hours or less.
-In a particularly impressive study, chronobiologist Satchin Panda asked ten overweight people to restrict their time to eat from 14 hours to a 10 hours in a time-window ideal for their chronotype.
+In a particularly impressive study, chronobiologist Satchin Panda asked ten overweight people to restrict their time to eat from 14 hours to 10 hours in a time-window ideal for their chronotype.
 During those 10 hours, they were allowed to continue eating whatever they wanted, whenever they wanted - including all sorts of snacks and drinks.
 All participants lost weight.
-They also reported feeling fitter during the day and sleeping better.
-Many other studies have confirmed the benefits of intermittent fasting for one's health and quality of life.
+They also reported feeling fitter during the day and sleeping better.6 Many other studies have confirmed the benefits of intermittent fasting for one's health and quality of life.

-Why you should eat as early as possible and rich in the morning?
+Why should you eat as early as possible and rich in the morning?